readysettech/readyset/docs/src/js_client.md

 2. Avoids the need to rely on third-party clients.
 3. Avoids bottleneck caused by MySQL adapter.

    A bit more on that third point: all MySQL clients that run through the MySQL adapter need to connect to the same adapter that pretends to be a MySQL server.
-This is a bottlneck that native Node.js clients avoid, because each Node.js client has a direct connection to Noria itself.
+This is a bottleneck that native Node.js clients avoid, because each Node.js client has a direct connection to Noria itself.

 ## Design